-10 best cities for a winter holiday
+10 best cities to visit in winter

 9. Washington D.C., United States

-Lightning up a white Christmas every year.
+Lighting up a white Christmas every year in Washington D.C.

-If you're arriving in Washington by rail, you shouldn't miss the enormous, 30-foot Christmas tree that was given to Union Station by the Embassy of Norway.
-In November and December, the ZooLights show at the National Zoo opens late and stages spectacular light shows.
+If you're arriving in Washington by rail over the festive season, you shouldn't miss the annual Norwegian Christmas tree and giant wreaths at Union Station.
+In November and December, the ZooLights show at the National Zoo stays open late and stages spectacular light displays.

+Where to sleep: The Palomar is a small, vibrant hotel just a short walk from the White House, the National Mall and the Smithsonian.

 10. Edinburgh, Scotland

 Cobbled streets, a beautiful castle and lovely public gardens make Edinburgh a beautiful city any time of year, but in winter it's breathtaking.
-Since the launch of Virgin Atlantic's Little Red service, it's even easier to get to, with regular flights between other UK cities including Manchester and London.

-Princes Street Gardens are transformed into a wonderland, complete with ice skating rink, enormous Christmas tree and a Ferris wheel, all in the shadow of the castle.
+Princes Street Gardens is transformed into a wonderland, complete with ice skating rink, enormous Christmas tree and a Ferris wheel, all in the shadow of the castle.
 On the edge of the city, Arthur's Seat is the perfect location for a winter walk and the views from the top are second to none.

-Where to eat: Edinburgh isn't about haggis and tatties.
-For fine dining, One Square restaurant and bar at the Sheraton Grand on Festival Square is the place to go.
-The drinks menu is impressive -- there are 52 types of gin to choose from.

 Where to sleep: Jurys Inn is a short walk from the main attractions and offers a warm Scottish welcome.